CAN! Research Internship Programs

 - Completed more than half of major coursework in a BS Horticultural Science degree program

 - Earned Certificate of Completion in CAN!
-Education's Cannabis Horticultural Science Course, or equivalent program (or commitment to complete course by June 1, 2018)
+Education's Cannabis Horticultural Science Course, or equivalent program

 - Over five years' experience cultivating cannabis with ability to demonstrate knowledge and competency in horticultural science